 1. Recognise that thoughts are thoughts, not reality.

 If you were a recovering drug addict, you would quickly question any thought about how great the drugs were, and how you should go back to that lifestyle.

 When it’s a person we can try to convince ourselves it’s different.
 It’s not.
 You need to question each and every thought you have about them.

 Your obsessive thoughts about the other person will often be false, romanticising what happened, or giving you dishonest beliefs like you ‘can’t live without them’.
 You can, and you will.

 Yes, that means stop talking about it with everyone and anyone who will listen.
 Endless talking just feeds the addiction as you gain attention for playing the victim.

 And stop hanging around with people who profit from the fact that you are addicted to someone.
-Perhaps they are a person addict too, so feel less alone.
+Perhaps they are a person addict too.
 Or they take energy from seemingly ‘helping’ others.